Processing Special Category data

-In addition to having information governance and security policies and guidance embedded throughout NHSCFA, the organisation also has IT specialist security, cyber and resilience staff to help ensure that information is protected from risks of accidental or unlawful destruction, loss, alteration, unauthorised access or disclosure.
+In addition to having information governance and security policies and guidance embedded throughout NHSCFA, the organisation also has IT security specialists and cyber resilience staff to help ensure that information is protected from risks of accidental or unlawful destruction, loss, alteration, unauthorised access or disclosure.

-NHSCFA as ‘Controller’ shall be responsible for and be able to demonstrate compliance with the data protection principles.
-Our Accounting Officer is responsible for ensuring that the organisation is compliant with these principles.
+NHSCFA as ‘controller’ shall be responsible for and be able to demonstrate compliance with the data protection principles.
+Our Accountable Officer is responsible for ensuring that the organisation is compliant with these principles.